apetros/sps-cut/content/authors/petros-aristidou/_index.md

 ---
 # Display name
-name: Petros Aristidou
+name: "Petros Aristidou"

-# Username (this should match the folder name)
+# Username (this should match the folder name and the name on publications)
 authors:
-- p-aristidou
+- Name "Petros Aristidou"

 # Is this the primary user of the site?
 superuser: true